cloudposse/build-harness/README.md

 -include $(shell curl -sSL -o .build-harness "https://git.io/build-harness"; echo .build-harness)
 ```

-This will download a `Makefile` called `.build-harness` and include it at run-time.
+This will download a `Makefile` called `.build-harness` and include it at run time.
 We recommend adding the `.build-harness` file to your `.gitignore`.

 This automatically exposes many new targets that you can leverage throughout your build & CI/CD process.